m-salam92/inspecting-cleaning-python-dataset/article.md

 # Assessment 3: Determining the number of rows/columns into a tabular dataset

+We will now try to find how many rows/columns exist in my employee dataset

 ![image](https://user-images.githubusercontent.com/83152100/116191125-c8270500-a6f9-11eb-86aa-e6a1434cbd76.png)

 We first set the length equal to our rows and columns variable then we print it.